 The rate of return in debt mutual fund is from 8-10%, which has a margin of around 2-3% over the average inflation rate.
 This margin further improves when we take into account better tax treatment of Debt mutual funds.

-The interest rates offered on these schemes are reviewed and fixed quarterly by the government.
+The interest rates offer on these schemes are reviewed and fixed quarterly by the government.
 These rates range from 6.00-7.50% for various schemes.

 Some of the schemes are details below:

 Sukanya Samriddhi Yojana (SSY) – Parents or legal guardians can open only one account per girl child and a maximum of two accounts in the name of two different girl children.
-The account can be opened up to the age of 10 years only from the date of birth.
-The account can be closed after completion of 21 years ago.
+An account can be open up to the age of 10 years only from the date of birth.
+The account can be closed after the completion of 21 years ago.

-Post office time deposit – Post office also accepts time deposits, which are similar to a bank FD.
-A Term Deposit (TD) can be placed for any of the four tenures- 1, 2, 3, and 5 years.
+Post office time deposit – The post office also accepts time deposits, which are similar to a bank FD.
+A Term Deposit (TD) can be place for any of the four tenures- 1, 2, 3, and 5 years.

 Post Office Monthly Income Scheme(POMIS) – POMIS only offers monthly interest payments to investors.
 Interest shall be payable to the account holder on completion of a month from the date of deposit

 Senior Citizen Savings Scheme (SCSS) – Senior citizens aged 60 years or above can invest in this scheme to earn regular interest income.
-Interest is paid quarterly.
 There is a lock-in period of 5 years for the principal but premature withdrawal is allowed after the completion of one year after paying a penalty.
-Currently, the maximum that can be invested in this scheme by any individual is capped at Rs 15 lakh.
+Currently, the maximum that can be invested in this scheme by any individual has capped at Rs 15 lakh.

 Post office savings account – Like a bank savings account, one can also open a savings account with a post office, and interest is paid on the balance in the savings account by the post office.

-As we have seen above in this article we have discussed various investment options available for investors in brief.
+As we have seen above in this article we have discussed Saving and Investment Impact on our life.
 In our future posts, we will discuss them in detail.